semgrep/semgrep/docs/writing_rules/README.md

 1. Test your Semgrep rule and refine it by first running it on one real code repository, then across many
-1. After you're happy with your rule's performance, integrate it into your continuous integration (CI) sytems so that it's run on every pull request to ensure your code maintains a high quality bar.
+1. After you're happy with your rule's performance, integrate it into your continuous integration (CI) systems so that it's run on every pull request to ensure your code maintains a high quality bar.

 ### 1. Brainstorm What You Want to Find